-To address adverse selection from the cost-of-living crisis, Bank11 has tightened its cut-off scores twice over the past two years (in June 2022 and February 2023).
-Following the last change, their PD-Index shows an improvement (i.e. lower average PDs) for more recent originations.
-Additionally, they have adjusted their budget calculation to consider an additional cost of EUR250 for applicants, which is viewed more penalising for weaker borrowers.
+To address adverse selection from the cost-of-living crisis, Bank11 has tightened its cut-off scores three times over the past two years (in June 2022, February 2023 and July 2024).
+Following the last change, their probability of default (PD) index shows an improvement (lower average PDs) for more recent originations.
+In the past, they also adjusted their budget calculation to consider an additional cost of EUR250 for applicants, which was viewed as being more penalising for weaker borrowers.